 - Keeping your left fingers under the chin decreases them from opening their mouth to try and quickly lick away the gel off the teeth.
 Voila!
 You did it!

 - Treating the left side of kitty’s mouth.
 Place a small drop of the gel on your right finger.
 From behind your cat’s head, place your other right 3 fingers firmly yet gently under her chin with your right index finger free with the gel on it.

 - Use the left index finger to pull up the right upper lip.
 Slide your right index finger onto the left side upper teeth and back and forth a few times.

 - Be sure to close the bottle nozzle, or the gel left in the nozzle will dry and clog the nozzle.

 WANT TO DITCH THE HIGHLY PROCESSED DRY CAT FOOD AND FEED CANNED OR RAW FOOD?
 Have you tried to make the switch without success or considering switching but don’t know how to be successful?
 Get a guiding hand with my personalized one-on-one Thrive Nutrition Program.
 Get the most out of your cat’s nine lives: THRIVE PROGRAM

-See Opal, the scrappy stray Siamese cat, and her transformation to a healthy beauty with the Thrive Program.
+You might also like: Opal, the scrappy stray Siamese cat turned into a healthy beauty with the Thrive Program.

 Healthy Life Cat Coach